-Our current next-generation technology platforms are designed to optimize outcomes with TIL cell therapy as well as TIL treatment regimen and manufacturing processes, across four three key initiatives: genetic modifications, potency, process optimization and new treatment regimens.
+Our next-generation technology platforms are designed to optimize outcomes with TIL cell therapy across three key initiatives: genetic modifications, potency, and new treatment regimens.

-- Genetic modifications: We are pursuing several targets for genetic modification that utilize the gene-editing TALEN® platform licensed from the clinical-stage biotechnology company, Cellectis.
-Programs include single- Single and double-knockout candidates to multiple- knockouts may further harness the immune system response to cancer and potentially increase the efficiency, potency and application of TIL cell therapy.
-Preclinical development is also ongoing with cytokine-tethered TIL products and additional TIL products and TIL-cell lines using transient and stable gene insertion and inactivation.
-Additional transient and permanent genetic modifications of TIL, such as cytokine-tethered TIL, inactivation, which may expand and activate TIL to achieve better efficacy while avoiding systemic side effects of cytokines. - Potency: Potential We are exploring potential approaches to increase potency of the final TIL product include the through sorting and selection of specific TIL, such as PD-1+ selected TIL and CD39/69 double-negative TIL, products, and the use of certain inhibitors or other reagents in TIL expansion cultures.
-Our We have also manufactured and investigated patient cohorts treated with TIL candidate, LN-145-S1, is manufactured from TIL selected for PD-1 expression and has been investigated in post-anti-PD-1 advanced melanoma and post-anti-PD-1 HNSCC patient cohorts in our clinical trials. expression. - Process optimization: We are committed to further optimizing and streamlining the processes for manufacturing TIL therapy and collecting tumor samples.
-We are investigating a shorter manufacturing process, or Gen 3, in patient cohorts included in the C-145-03 clinical trial in HNSCC and the IOV-COM-202 clinical trial.
-We are also exploring our Gen 3 process to manufacture TIL products from core biopsies as a less-invasive collection of tumor samples in a cohort of patients with NSCLC in our IOV-LUN-202 clinical trial.
+- Genetic modifications: In addition to IOV-4001, we are pursuing several targets for genetic modification that utilize the gene-editing TALEN® platform licensed from the clinical-stage biotechnology company, Cellectis.
+Single- and multiple-knockouts may further harness the immune system response to cancer and potentially increase the potency of TIL cell therapy.
+Preclinical development is also ongoing with additional TIL products and TIL-cell lines using transient and stable gene inactivation, which may expand and activate TIL to achieve better efficacy while avoiding systemic side effects. - Cytokine-Tethered TIL Therapy: A genetically engineered, inducible, and tethered IL-12 TIL cell therapy, designated IOV-5001, is in Investigational New Drug-enabling studies.
+In preclinical studies, IOV-5001 augmented anti-tumor activity in vitro, and a clinical trial of a prior generation IL-12 TIL therapy at the NCI showed improved efficacy.
+A pre-IND meeting request is planned with the FDA to discuss IOV-5001 in the fourth quarter of 2024, followed by an expected meeting in the first quarter of 2025 and then an Investigational New Drug application, or IND, submission in 2026. - Potency: We are exploring potential approaches to increase potency of the final TIL product through sorting and selection of specific TIL, such CD39/69 double-negative TIL, and the use of certain inhibitors or other reagents in TIL expansion cultures.
+We have also manufactured and investigated patient cohorts treated with TIL candidate, LN-145-S1, manufactured from TIL selected for PD-1 expression.